JigmeNidup/sui-sensor-app/README.md

 **Q: What happens if the server goes down?**
 A: With offline signing, devices can still submit data directly to Sui RPC nodes.
 With server-side signing, the server must be available.

-## 📞 Support

-For questions or issues:
-- Open an issue on GitHub
-- Contact: [your-email@example.com]
-- Documentation: [Link to docs]

----

 **Built with ❤️ for IoT and Blockchain**